Should I Specialize After Dental School? | DAT Destroyer

 • Public Health or Oral Pathology

-Most programs require 2–6 additional years of training, often including hospital rotations, advanced coursework, and board certification.
+Residency programs typically involve 2–6 additional years of intensive training.
+Many include hospital rotations, advanced coursework, research, and board certification.

 2. Why Some Dentists Choose to Specialize

-Specializing can open doors to new opportunities.
+Specialization can open new doors professionally and academically.
 Common motivations include:

 3. Why Others Choose to Stay General